 Every school has their own set of traditions throughout the year.
 We’ve talked about some of the stranger ones, and many of the holiday ones.
-Here are some that occur in the spring semester.
+Here are some spring traditions that take place when it gets warmer!

 Liquid Latex at Brandeis University – Waltham, Massachusetts